nerves-flutter/nerves_flutter_support/README.md

 * Pre-compiled and patched runtime libraries for various dependencies.
 (See `builder/` for more info.)
   * Including a pre-compiled version of Sony's open source [Flutter Embedder](https://github.com/sony/flutter-embedded-linux).
-* A [Mix Release Step](https://hexdocs.pm/mix/1.18.2/Mix.Tasks.Release.html#module-steps) that can be included in your existing Mix project.
+* A pair of [Mix Release Steps](https://hexdocs.pm/mix/1.18.2/Mix.Tasks.Release.html#module-steps) that can be included in your existing Mix project.
   * Takes care of downloading the Flutter [embedder](https://github.com/sony/flutter-embedded-linux) and runtime libraries.
   * Will automatically compile your Flutter project using the `gen_snapshot` tool and output an AOT build.
+  * Will help copy the runtime artifacts from the dependency source directory to the release directory at compile time.
 * `NervesFlutterSupport.Flutter.Engine` - A module to create a [Muontrap](https://hexdocs.pm/muontrap/readme.html) child_spec for running the embedder.
 * `NervesFlutterSupport.Udev` - (Automatically started for you) A module that ensure `eudevd` is running for input devices to function properly.